ChuckJonas/bad-ass-salesforce-stack/README.md

 ## GETTING STARTED

+*NOTICE*: This build is intended for users of OSX (or other linux based system).
+However, it wouldn't be too hard to port the setup and build commands to windows

 ### Install SFDC-cli

 This workflow uses [sfdx-cli](https://www.npmjs.com/package/sfdx-cli) to manage authentication and deployment of meta data to orgs.
 Run `npm install --global sfdx-cli`.
 You don't need to authorize a hub org unless you plan on developing against "scratch orgs".